 Parylene has a low dielectric constant and can enhance signal processing speeds due to its superior moisture barrier characteristics.

 Parylene polymerization takes place at room temperature, protecting the circuit board or other device being coated from thermal stress.
-The film does not cure in the conventional sense and places no mechanical or temperature stresses on fragile components.
+The film does not cure in the conventional sense, reducing the need to wait through a "cure period," and places no mechanical or temperature stresses on fragile components.

 Parylene film has low static and dynamic coefficients of friction which can be valuable for some applications where stickiness is an issue.